manfredsteyer/2023_01_11/index.md

 ### Description

 Instead of forcing the consumer to implement a class-based service following a given interface, a library also accepts functions.
-Internally, they can be registered as a service using useValue.
+Internally, they can be registered as a service using ``useValue``.

 ### Example